kesler20/draw-uml-backend/README.md

 - [ ] return the original name of each without the output_ in front of it
 - [ ] add a _base.variable to each test file with the variables passed to initialise the test class within the setup for instance import _base.filename if the test class needs to be called with a filename variable, the user will then be able to pass all those variables from the _base file which should also be downloaded
+- [ ] adjust the types that you include on the tests so that you are not checking the types of the type
+- [ ] only the last variable is saved from methods when you create a class from existing code
+- [ ] please remove the edge cases from the io tests